 - Stepping depends heavily on optimization level.
 At full optimization (equivalent to O3), most of the variables are optimized out.
-It is often beneficial to use the environment variable NUMBA_OPT to adjust the optimization level and NUMBA_EXTEND_VARIABLE_LIFETIMES to extend the lifetime of variables to the end of their scope so as to get a debugging experience closer to the semantics of Python execution. - Memory consumption increases significantly with debug info enabled.
+It is often beneficial to use the jit option dbg_optnone=True or the environment variable NUMBA_OPT to adjust the optimization level and the jit option dbg_extend_lifetimes=True (which is on by default if debug=True) or NUMBA_EXTEND_VARIABLE_LIFETIMES to extend the lifetime of variables to the end of their scope so as to get a debugging experience closer to the semantics of Python execution. - Memory consumption increases significantly with debug info enabled.
 The compiler emits extra information (DWARF) along with the instructions.
 The emitted object code can be 2x bigger with debug info.